icyJoseph/state-with-deps/README.md

 };
 ```

-You might think that because `length` is a number, React can bailout on rendering the consumer if the length is the same between renders, but that's not the case.
+You might think that because `length` is a number, React can bail out on rendering the consumer if the length is the same between renders, but that's not the case.

 ```jsx
 import { useEffect, useState } from "react";